ssh

 MACs hmac-sha2-512-etm@openssh.com,hmac-sha2-256-etm@openssh.com,umac-128-etm@openssh.com,hmac-sha2-512,hmac-sha2-256,umac-128@openssh.com

-Recommended /etc/ssh/ssh_config for the clients:
+We recommend /etc/ssh/ssh_config for our clients:

 # Github needs diffie-hellman-group-exchange-sha1 some of the time but not always.